Dfria/HR-Dashboard-RWFD/README.md

 ## HR-Dashboard-RWFD 🔍📊
 Welcome to my GitHub repository for an interactive HR dashboard using Tableau!
 This project aims to provide insightful data visualizations that answer key questions about data.world's Real World, Fake Data HR Dataset.
-The link to the original dataset can be found here.

 ### Key Questions ❓
 * What is the employee turnover rate by department? 🔄